If you are familiar with SD, scroll down to my recipes. YMMV.

 What Is Stand Development?
 What is Sem-Stand Development?

-When developing (Black & White (BW)) film, one can refer to the developing chart specifications typically mentioned inside the carton of the film.
-For color film, there are two primary and standardized ways to develop them.
-The most common one is the C41 process and the one for reversal or slide film is the E6 process.
-While there are creative experiments one can do with C41 and E6, for the most part, it is a fairly standardized process.
+When developing (Black & White (BW)) film, one can refer to the developing chart specifications typically mentioned inside the film carton.
+There are two primary and standardized ways to develop color film.
+The most common is the C41 process, and the one for reversal or slide film is the E6 process.
+While there are creative experiments, one can do with C41 and E6; it is a fairly standardized process.

 Developing BW film is an entirely different and highly creative process.
-The same film stock can be developed in a variety of different chemicals or chemistry with varyingly creative results.
-Some commonly used BW chemistry is D76, HC110, Rodinal, Ilford DDX, Ilfosol and, more.
-Each chemistry has its specifications in regards to how long to use it to develop a film at varying ISO.
+The same film stock can be developed with creative results in various chemicals or chemistry.
+Chemistry and chemicals are used interchangeably.
+D76, HC110, Rodinal, Ilford DDX, Ilfosol, and other commonly used BW chemistry.
+Each chemistry has specifications regarding how long to use it to develop a film at varying ISO.

-On an average the developing time ranges anywhere from as little as 6 minutes to about 12-13 minutes depending on the film and the ISO.
-Such timing is based on using the recommended ratio of water to the chemistry or the developer.
+For example, the Ilford Delta 100 is selected, and you can see the various developers to use in the drop-down.
+On average, the developing time ranges from as little as 6 minutes to about 12-13 minutes, depending on the film and the ISO.
+Such timing is based on the recommended water ratio to the chemistry or the developer.
 So, for example, if you are using Ilford DDX and developing Ilford Delta 100 at a dilution of 1+4 for a developing tank size of 300 ml, you would have to use 60 ml of DDX and 240 ml of water at 68F.
 It would take 12 minutes at 68F and 9 minutes at 75F.
-So, a 1,000 ml (1 liter) bottle of DDX would give you the ability to develop 16 rolls (16×60 = 960 ml ).
+So, a 1,000 ml (1 liter) bottle of DDX would allow you to develop 16 rolls (16×60 = 960 ml ).
 At $23.99 a bottle + 8.25% sales tax + $9.95 shipping = $35.92.
 For 16 rolls, that is $2.24 per roll.
 Quite pricey.
 But, then, the results of DDX are quite impressive.
-Of course, HC110 or D76 or Rodinal are about half the cost and provides beyond acceptable results.
+Of course, HC110 or D76, or Rodinal are about half the cost and provide beyond acceptable results.

 In Semi-Stand Development (SSD), the approach is the same with one minor variation.
-Going with the Ilfosol 3 example above, I would do 2 x 30 minutes and stir 10 seconds initially and 10 seconds before the second 30 minute time slot.
+Going with the Ilfosol 3 example above, I would do 2 x 30 minutes and stir 10 seconds initially and 10 seconds before the second 30-minute time slot.
 Nothing else changes.
 Why break it down into two slots instead of just letting it stand for 30 minutes?
-Depending on the chemistry I am using, I may want to slightly enhance the effect of that chemistry.
-So, the second stir at midpoint works a little harder to produce the desired effect.
+Depending on the chemistry I am using, I may want to enhance the effect of that chemistry slightly.
+So, the second stir at the midpoint works harder to produce the desired effect.

-Here are my tested recipes for SSD regardless of whether using 35mm or 120 medium format.
+Here are my tested recipes for SSD, regardless of whether using 35mm or 120 medium formats.
 I prefer SSD over SD.
 YMMV.
 Experiment at your risk.
-In all my recipes, I always use water at 68 F and a minimum of 6 ml of chemistry even if the math says to use less.
-Again, I use 500 ml for either developing 1 120 roll or 2×35 mm rolls and 1,000 ml for developing either 3×35 mm rolls or 2×120 rolls or 1×35 mm and 1×120 – all in the same tank.
+I always use water at 68 F and a minimum of 5-6 ml of chemistry in all my recipes, even if the math says to use less.
+Again, I use 500 ml for either developing 1 120 rolls or 2×35 mm rolls and 1,000 ml for developing either 3×35 mm rolls or 2×120 rolls or 1×35 mm and 1×120 – all in the same tank.

 As you can see from the above DDX recipe, my cost per roll goes down with SSD.
-Now, I use 15 ml per roll or 25 ml per two rolls (or 12.5ml per roll).
-Meaning, I get 1,000ml / 25 = 80 rolls if I develop 2 at at a time or 1,000 / 25 = 66 rolls if I develop 1 at a time compared to using 60ml per roll in normal development.
-This makes DDX quite affordable to use on a regular basis.
+Now, I use 15 ml per roll or 25 ml per two rolls (or 12.5 ml per roll).
+I get 1,000ml / 25 = 80 rolls if I develop two at a time or 1,000 / 25 = 66 rolls if I develop one at a time compared to using 60ml per roll in normal development.
+This makes DDX quite affordable to use regularly.

 The possibilities are endless with SD or SSD.
-Next, I plan on using two different chemistry on the same roll, one for the first SSD slot and another for the second SSD to see if there is a difference in the results.
+Next, I plan on using two different chemicals on the same roll, one for the first SSD slot and another for the second SSD, to see if there is a difference in the results.
 I will post my findings.